pooja-g14/Video-Summarizer/README.md

 - LLMs for transcript generation and summary generation (Whisper for speech-to-text and LLaMA for text summarization)
 - Fast API as the interface
 - PostgreSQL as the backend for storing data
-- HTML and CSS as frontend for design
+- HTML and CSS as the frontend for design

 To run this application: